Bangladesh Navy

+The Bangladesh Navy (বাংলাদেশ নৌবাহিনী) is the naval warfare branch of the Bangladesh Armed Forces, responsible for the defence of Bangladesh's 118813 sqkm of maritime territorial area from any external threat, the security of sea ports and exclusive economic zones of Bangladesh.
+The Bangladesh Navy today is typically categorized as a green-water navy both domestically and internationally.

 History

 Origins

 The Bangladesh Navy was created as part of Bangladesh Forces during Bangladesh's 1971 liberation war against Pakistan.
 Its official creation date is July 1971 during the Bangladesh Sector Commanders Conference 1971.
 In 1971, with West Pakistan imposing a brutal military crackdown in East Pakistan, the Bangladesh Liberation War was already underway.
 Many Bengali sailors and officers in the Pakistan Navy defected to form the nascent Bangladesh Navy.
 Initially, there were two ships, PADMA and PALASH, and 45 navy personnel.
 On 9 November 1971, the first naval fleet, consisting of six small patrol vessels, was inaugurated.
-These ships tried to carry out raids on the Pakistani fleet, but were mistakenly hit and sunk by the Indian Air Force on 10 December 1971.
+These ships attempted to carry out raids on the Pakistani fleet, but were mistakenly hit and sunk by the Indian Air Force on 10 December 1971.
 The next major attack was launched on Mongla seaport.
 According to official figures from the Bangladesh Navy, a total of 334 sailors were involved with the newly created navy, with 22 being killed in action.